 ✽ Name of the dermatologist with a link to more information, e.g., clinic name, full address, office hours, medical training of the dermatologist.

 When you call the dermatology clinic’s telephone number, it is unlikely that you will speak to the dermatologist.
 You will probably be routed to a person or THE person responsible for signing up new patients.
 That person may or may not be a healthcare professional, e.g., receptionist.
 Remember that you have an über rare skin disorder.
 When it comes to PRP, the person at the other end of the phone is predictably clueless.
 They are, however, the gatekeeper to the dermatologists that treat patients with skin disorders.
 Here is one version of a PRP inquiry with one statement and four questions..

 “I have a very rare skin disorder and want to find a dermatologist who feels capable of treating pityriasis rubra pilaris.

-Accept the fact that the staff person will NOT know the answers to any of your questions and will be FORCED to check with the dermatologist(s).
-In all likelihood the new patient person will be instructed to call you.
+Accept the fact that the staff person on the telephone will NOT know the answers to your question and will be FORCED to check with the dermatologist(s).
+In all likelihood the new patient gatekeeper will be instructed to call you.

 “When you confirm their PRP experience, will you call me or should I call you back?
 My phone number is 555-555-1212?

 IMHO — A failure to respond to your questions is both unprofessional and rude.
 Food for thought — A lack of experience treating PRP does not automatically disqualify a dermatologist.
 Ginny Maxwell (South Carolina), a PRP patient with Juvenile Onset PRP and mother of three PRP children, believes that the best dermatologist is one who wants to learn.
 “A dermatologist who thinks they know it all is not as effective as a dermatologist who wants to know it all.”